MacKenzie Falls

 This is a popular hike that follows the MacKenzie River up to a small waterfall.
 About halfway up the trail is a popular swimming hole where you will often see people jumping off the rocks into the water.
 In the winter you might be able to walk up the river on the ice.
 If you feel like a longer hike you can follow the river past the falls along the rocks.

-From Thunder Bay drive east on Hwy 11/17 to the MacKenzie Inn and turn left into the parking area that is just past the Inn parking lot but before the river.
+From Thunder Bay drive East on Hwy 11/17 to the MacKenzie Inn and turn left into the parking area that is just past the Inn parking lot but before the river.
 The trail begins at this parking area and follows the river.

 “Do not follow where the path may lead, rather go where there is no path and leave a trail…”